notspecia/JavaScript/README.md

 ## TO FIX

-1. section 11 (events-and-listeners), take more notes and complete exercise number 5

-2. read and take some notes and do exesercise about section 12
+1. read and take some notes and do exesercise about section 12 (json-and-ajax)